Pavan-AIML/Master-Thesis/Readme.md

 Define the goal: reconstruct spatial–temporal patterns of AOD and PM₂.₅.

-Explore satellite-based and ground-based air quality datasets (e.g., MODIS, AERONET).
+Explore satellite-based and ground-based air quality datasets.

 Identify missing data patterns and temporal gaps.